 The registry will conform to the American College of Obstetricians and Gynecologists (ACOG) recommendations for determining the "best" estimated date of delivery (EDD); then, EDD will be used to calculate gestational age.
 Per ACOG, gestational age and the EDD should be determined by the obstetric HCP as soon as data are obtained regarding the last menstrual period (LMP), first accurate ultrasound, or both.
-ACOG considers ultrasound measurement of the embryo or fetus in the first trimester (up to and including 13^{6/7} gestational weeks) the most accurate method to establish or confirm gestational age and discourages against changing the EDD based on subsequent ultrasounds.
-Any pregnancy without an ultrasound before 22^{0/7} gestational weeks to confirm or revise the EDD should be considered suboptimally dated.
+ACOG considers ultrasound measurement of the embryo or fetus in the first trimester (up to and including $13^{6/7}$ gestational weeks) the most accurate method to establish or confirm gestational age and discourages against changing the EDD based on subsequent ultrasounds.
+Any pregnancy without an ultrasound before $22^{0/7}$ gestational weeks to confirm or revise the EDD should be considered suboptimally dated.
 If the pregnancy resulted from assisted reproductive technology (ART), the obstetric HCP should use ART-derived gestational age (eg, based on age of embryo and date of transfer) to determine EDD.
 ACOG further recommends that the best estimate of EDD by the obstetric HCP, rather than estimates based on LMP alone, be used for research purposes (ACOG 2017).

-Based on ACOG's recommendations, the registry will collect the EDD from the obstetric HCP, and the HCP will report whether the EDD was calculated based on LMP, ultrasound, or ART data.
+CT24-WI-GL02-RF01 6.0 Non-Interventional Study Protocol Template For Primary Data Collection Study Page 18 of 81 Based on ACOG's recommendations, the registry will collect the EDD from the obstetric HCP, and the HCP will report whether the EDD was calculated based on LMP, ultrasound, or ART data.
 If ultrasound-based, whether the ultrasound was performed at $<14^{0/7}$, $14^{0/7}$ to $21^{6/7}$, or $\ge 22^{0/7}$ gestational weeks will also be recorded.
 EDD data will be collected on each data collection form throughout pregnancy.
 If the HCP reports a corrected EDD on subsequent forms that is different from the EDD initially reported, the registry will evaluate whether a correction is appropriate, based on the timing of the correction and the methods used to determine the corrected EDD, and follow-up with the HCP, if needed.
 Based on EDD, the following information will be calculated:

-- First day of LMP, defined as $0^{0/7}$ gestational weeks, will be calculated as EDD minus 280 days (40 weeks) - Gestational age will be calculated as the number of weeks elapsed since the first day of LMP - \circ Gestational weeks $0^{0/7}$ to $13^{6/7}$ will be considered the first trimester - O Gestational weeks $14^{0/7}$ to $27^{6/7}$ will be considered the second trimester - Gestational weeks 28^{0/7} to pregnancy outcome will be considered the third trimester - Date of conception (DOC), defined as $2^{0/7}$ gestational weeks, will be calculated as first day of LMP plus 14 days (2 weeks)
+- First day of LMP, defined as 0^{0/7} gestational weeks, will be calculated as EDD minus 280 days (40 weeks) - Gestational age will be calculated as the number of weeks elapsed since the first day of LMP - Gestational weeks $0^{0/7}$ to $13^{6/7}$ will be considered the first trimester - \circ Gestational weeks 14^{0/7} to 27^{6/7} will be considered the second trimester - Gestational weeks 28^{0/7} to pregnancy outcome will be considered the third trimester - Date of conception, defined as 2^{0/7} gestational weeks, will be calculated as first day of LMP plus 14 days (2 weeks)